woocommerce/woocommerce-icons/README.md

 When using the icons in a separate project.
 * Include `style.css`.
 * Apply relevant classes to elements, e.g. `<span class=".wcicon-virtual"></span>`.
+* Optionally include `lte-ie7.js` in conditional tags for support in IE7 and below.

 ## Usage - In WooCommerce extensions
 When using the icons in a WooCommerce extension.
 * Include the WooCommerce `mixins.less` file in your plugin's .less file: `@import '../../../woocommerce/assets/css/mixins.less';` (Based on your .less being located at `your-plugins/assets/css/yourstyles.less`).
-* Use the built-in functions to set an icon, e.g:
+* Use WooCommerce' built-in functions to set an icon, e.g:

 ```
 // Hides an elements content, reshapes it into a 1em x 1em square containing a centrally aligned icon